rikusilvola/ocaml.org/data/planet/coq/coq-84pl4-is-out.md

 ---

 <p>Version 8.4pl4 of Coq fixes several bugs of version 8.4pl3 including 3 critical ones.
-More information to be found in the <a href="https://coq.inria.fr/distrib/V8.4pl4/CHANGES">CHANGES</a> file.</p>
+More information to be found in the <a href="https://coq.inria.fr/distrib/V8.4pl4/CHANGES - [404 Not Found]">CHANGES</a> file.</p>
 <p>WARNING: The current logic of Coq is now known to be inconsistent with Axiom prop_extensionality :<br/>
 forall A B:Prop, (A &lt;-&gt; B) -&gt; A = B.</p>